C4 (New Zealand TV channel)

 C4 was a New Zealand television channel owned and operated by MediaWorks New Zealand.
 C4 was available on both digital terrestrial and satellite platforms and played music around the clock, including music from C4's sister radio division from The Rock, The Edge, The Breeze, More FM, George FM, Mai FM & The Sound.
 C4 also aired a lot of speciality music shows such as HomeGrown, Top 10/100, Video Hits, Fade To Black, Steel Mill, the UChoose40 and the Biggest Records Right Now.
-The channel was originally launched on Friday 3 October 2003 at 08:00pm as a re-branding of TV4 which had been broadcasting since 1997.
+The channel was originally launched on Friday 3 October 2003 at 8:00 pm as a re-branding of TV4 which had been broadcasting since 1997.
 On 1 May 2010, as C4 had been moving away from music programming since 2008, the jukebox side was split off and C4 launched a second C4 channel on Channel 9 called C4 2.
 C4 2 was only available on digital Freeview terrestrial and satellite platforms.

-At the end of 2010 an announcement was made that MediaWorks would again re-brand the current C4 channel as FOUR, which meant C4 2 would be converted to a music show as C4 was moved to its Channel 9 position.
-C4 shut down on Thursday 26 June 2014 at 01:00 am.
-It was replaced by The Edge TV the next day on Friday 27 June 2014 at 04:00 pm.
-Nearly a decade later on 17 October 2023 two weeks after the official 20th anniversary, The Spinoff paid tribute to C4 in a podcast video on YouTube celebrating C4's 20 year anniversary.
+At the end of 2010 an announcement was made that MediaWorks would again re-brand the extant C4 channel as FOUR, which meant C4 2 would be converted to a music show as C4 was moved to its channel 9 position.
+C4 shut down on Thursday 26 June 2014 at 1:00 am.
+It was replaced by The Edge TV the next day on Friday 27 June 2014 at 4:00 pm.
+Nearly a decade later on 17 October 2023 two weeks after the official 20th anniversary, The Spinoff paid tribute to C4 in a podcast video on YouTube celebrating C4's 20th anniversary.